James Bonham: Early life

-Bonham was born, along with his sibling (Milledge Luke Bonham) in what is now Saluda County, S.C. on February 20, 1807.
+Bonham was born, along with his brother Milledge Luke Bonham in what is now Saluda County, South Carolina on February 20, 1807.
 He was the son of James and Sophia Butler (Smith) Bonham.
 The family home, called Flat Grove, is still standing and is on the National Register of Historic Places.

 Bonham entered South Carolina College in 1824.
 In 1827, in his senior year, he led a student protest over harsh attendance regulations and the poor food served at the college boardinghouse.
 He was expelled, along with the entire senior class.
 In 1830, Bonham practiced law in Pendleton, but was found in contempt of court after caning an attorney who had insulted one of Bonham's clients.
-When ordered to apologize by the sitting judge, he refused and threatened to tweak the judge’s nose.
+When ordered to apologize by the sitting judge, he refused and threatened to tweak the judge's nose.
 Bonham was sentenced to ninety days for contempt of court.

 He served as an aide to Governor James Hamilton Jr. during the Nullification Crisis in 1832.
 Bonham brandished a sword and pistol, condemning Andrew Jackson and the Washington politicians.
 His outspoken position brought him the rank of lieutenant colonel.
 At the same time he served as captain of a Charleston artillery company.

 In October 1834, Bonham moved to Montgomery, Alabama, where relatives lived.
 The following year he went to Mobile, where he helped organize a company of militia cavalry called the Mobile Greys to serve in Texas.
 The company reached San Felipe, Texas in November 1835, and Bonham was commissioned a lieutenant in the Texian Cavalry on December 3.

 Texas and the Alamo

 On December 1, 1835, he wrote to Sam Houston from San Felipe volunteering his services for Texas and declining all pay, lands, or rations in return.
 In December 1835, he was commissioned a second lieutenant in the Texas cavalry, but apparently was not assigned to any specific unit.
 He had time to set up a law practice in Brazoria and was advertising the fact in the Telegraph and Texas Register by January 2, 1836.

 Bonham and Houston quickly developed a mutual admiration.
 After being in Texas for only one month Bonham recommended to Houston that William S. Blount of North Carolina be granted a commission as a captain in the Texas cavalry.
-On January 11, 1836, Houston recommended to James W. Robinson that Bonham be promoted to major, for "His influence in the army is great, more so than some who `would be generals'."
+On January 11, 1836, Houston recommended to James W. Robinson that Bonham be promoted to major, for "His influence in the army is great, more so than some who `would be generals'".
 Bonham probably traveled to San Antonio de Béxar and the Alamo with James Bowie and arrived on January 19, 1836.
 On January 26 he was appointed one of a committee of seven to draft a preamble and resolutions on behalf of the garrison in support of Governor Henry Smith.
 On February 1 he was an unsuccessful candidate in the election of delegates to represent the Bexar garrison at the Texas constitutional convention.